chrismwaite/subterranea/README.md

 Running the game
 ---------

-PC Users: Extract the folder anywhere on your computer and double click the run.bat file.
+You'll need to MOAI engine which you can get from here: https://github.com/moai/moai-dev

-Mac Users: Extract the folder.
-Open a terminal and change to the extracted folder directory.
-Type ./run.sh
+Follow the instructions to build the MOAI SDK and then run by passing the main.lua file to the moai binary.